derekkinzo/genie/README.md

 The database URL and logging level is configured under `src\main\resources\application.properties`.
 In order to test the database api services, please point the property `spring.data.mongodb.uri` to a running instance of a mongodb database.
 The database uri must begin with `mongodb://` followed by `url:port/database-name`.
 The services and the models are accessible via swagger as well: http://localhost:8080/swagger-ui.html#/

+The database is protected with Basic Auth.
+> username: user
+> password: password

+For API calls use the Basic Auth header with value of `Basic dXNlcjpwYXNzd29yZA==`

 *Pre-requisites: Maven v3.6.3*

 Run the application by executing `mvn spring-boot:run` from the `database/src` directory.